gnlaera/CDM/README.md

 No backend is required.

-The Share Code contains only summarized measures needed to build the couple comparison.
+The Share Code contains summarized measures needed to build the couple comparison, plus selected culture and life-context labels.
+Free-text notes remain on the local device.

 ## GitHub Pages deployment